 Lay the wrappers flat on a work surface.
 Brush the edges lightly with water.
 Top with about 1 tablespoon of the filling and roll into a cylinder, tucking in the sides and pressing the edges to seal.
 (The egg rolls can be frozen at this point.)
 Heat the remaining olive oil in a large nonstick skillet over medium-high heat until almost smoking.
 Working in batches, add the rolls and cook, turning often with tongs, until golden brown on all sides, 5 to 7 minutes.
 Cool slightly before serving.

 To make the dipping sauce, combine the soy sauce, vinegar, sesame oil, and sugar in a small bowl.
-Stir well and serve on the side with the rolls.
+Stir well and serve.